Splashaudio/Pico-ETH-CH9121_basic/readme.md

 Pico-ETH-CH9121\

-Quick script to get the
+Quick script to get the Wave Share Pico-ETH-CH9121 working\

 I spent ages trying to get this thing to work.\
 setup_and_UDP_TX.py is a working script that transmitts "hello world" over UDP.}